 NEW YORK - Now they can look ahead to the Winter Classic.

-After insisting all week that they wanted to focus on the New York Rangers on Wednesday night before thinking about their historic date at Boston's Fenway Park, the Flyers backed up their words.
+After insisting all week that they wanted to focus on the New York Rangers last night before thinking about their historic date at Boston's Fenway Park, the Flyers backed up their words.

 They built a 3-0 first-period lead, chased the opposing goalie, and coasted to their fourth consecutive victory, a 6-0 win over the Rangers in front of a restless sellout crowd at Madison Square Garden.

 Left winger Simon Gagne, returning to form after missing most of the season because of hernia and abdominal surgery, scored the third hat trick of his career as the Flyers improved to 19-18-2.